KhaoulaSoussi/wumpus-world/README.md

   - [ ] come up with more rules general enough to ensure wumpus-yes or pit-yes
   - [ ] make a few passes over all heuristics, ensuring consistency, correctness
 - [x] build a couple more worlds
-- [ ] answer the questions or address the ideas we left for ourselves in the code comments
+- [x] answer the questions or address the ideas we left for ourselves in the code comments
 - [ ] trace a couple of worlds through the code to make everything is in place
 - [ ] test, debug
-- [ ] make sure the final work isn't too similar to our refs (if we have time and khater to do that hahah)
-- [ ] screenshots of runs, code comments
+- [ ] screenshots of runs, code comments, reports

 Useful refs: https://www.metalevel.at/wumpusworld/wumpus.pl, https://github.com/hilios/wumpus-prolog.